venkataravuri/247.ai-assignment/README.md

 ### :lock: Security Architecture, Privacy and Compliance :old_key:

-Security Architecture is about how Confidentiality, Integrity, Availability (CIA) ensure in entire solutionn across all components and interfaces.
+Security Architecture is about how Confidentiality, Integrity, Availability (CIA) ensure in entire solution across all components and interfaces.

 #### Authentication & Authorization